Why fall is prime time for this passport-free Caribbean island

 Dance & groove

 The rhythms of Puerto Rico are a huge part of its identity—and the dance fever is contagious.
-Puerto Rico is, after all, the birthplace of Bomba—both a musical style and a dance with African roots.
-While salsa and merengue music (both of which are also popular here) are deeply intertwined with dances of the same names, too, this is infinitely more true with Bomba.
+Puerto Rico is, after all, the birthplace of bomba—both a musical style and a dance with African roots.
+While salsa and merengue music (both of which are also popular in Puerto Rico) are deeply intertwined with dances of the same names, too, this is infinitely more true with bomba.
 Musicians and dancers respond to one another as they perform, drummers punctuating dancers' movements with driving beats, while dancers wave their skirts and improvise expressive gestures in time with the music.

-Having your own Bomba experience during your trip is highly recommended.
-Head to Loíza, a town in the East region just outside San Juan, and one of the best places to dive into Puerto Rico's rich African heritage; many residents are descendants of Africans who were brought to the island as slaves and who have preserved many of their ancestors' cultural and culinary traditions.
-There, you can book a Bomba dance lesson on the beach with expert instructor Sheila Osorio and get swept up in the energetic, drum-fueled celebration.
+Or head to Loíza, a town in the East region just outside San Juan, and one of the best places to dive into Puerto Rico's rich African heritage; many residents are descendants of Africans who were brought to the island as slaves and who have preserved many of their ancestors' cultural and culinary traditions.
+There, you can book a bomba dance lesson on the beach with expert instructor Sheila Osorio and get swept up in the energetic, drum-fueled celebration.

-San Juan's buzzing nightlife also offers countless opportunities to dance.
-The Condado, Calle Loíza and La Placita Santurce districts harbor clubs, lounges, rooftop bars and street parties that all center around salsa and other dance.
+Indeed, San Juan's buzzing nightlife offers countless opportunities to dance any time of year.
+The Condado, Calle Loíza and La Placita Santurce districts harbor clubs, lounges, rooftop bars and street parties that all center around salsa and other dance styles.

 That Puerto Rico has stunning beaches will surprise no one—but the volume and variety may.
 Over 300 stretches of sand ranging from secluded to rugged to bustling invite travelers to lounge, play and bathe in the warm turquoise sea (water temperatures hover around 80 degrees year-round).
-Here's a look at some standouts to build into your itinerary:
+Fall is a great time to experience Puerto Rico's legendary surf as well, with the best waves starting to roll in around November.
+Here's a look at some standout spots to build into your itinerary:

 The West region is home to famously cool Crash Boat Beach in Aguadilla, a spot that gets its name from the bright blue and yellow pier that hearkens back to its former use as a U.S. Air Force marina.
 On shore, there's a festive scene complete with reggaeton music plus food and craft vendors.
 Colorful marine animals like to congregate here, too; bring your snorkel gear and you'll likely spot them hanging out by the pier's pilings.